Maysha-Khanom-Moon/mysql_data-with-Baraa/README.md

 8. LIMIT: just limit our result
 - ##### using DISTINCT keyword after SELECT, it removes all the duplicates from result

-- ##### ORDER BY
+#### ORDER BY
     - default is ascending order
     - using ASC keyword after ORDER BY column name, it sort the result at ascending order following given column
     - using DESC keyword after ORDER BY column name, it sort the result at descending order following given column
-- ##### WHERE: filters rows based on specific conditions
+#### WHERE: filters rows based on specific conditions
 - WHERE operations
     - ###### Comparison Operators
         - equal: =
         - not equla: !=, <>
         - greater than: >
         - less than: <
         - greater than or equal to: >=
         - less than or equal to: <=
     - ###### Logical Operators
         - AND: return True if both conditions are true
         - OR: return True if one of conditions is true
         - NOT: reverse the result of any boolean operator
         - IN: retrun True if a value is in a set of values
         - BETWEEN: return True if a value falls within a specific range
         - LIKE: return True if a value matches a pattern
             - percent % matches anything
             - find names 'begins' with M: M%
             - find names 'ends' with n: %n
             - find names 'containing' the r: %r%

             - underscore _ matches one character
             - find names 'containing' the r at 3rd position: __r%

+#### JOINS: to connect 2 tables together
+- Left Table -------- Right Table
+1. Join Key:
+    - common column
+2. Join Type:
+    - INNER Join  -->  only matches rows
+    - LEFT Join  -->  return all rows from left table and only matches rows from right table
+    - Right Join  -->  return only matches rows from left table and all row from right table
+    - FULL Join  -->  return all the column from both left and right table